 If a SAR for a new standard is posted for a formal comment period, the Standards Committee shall appoint a drafting team to work with the staff coordinator in giving prompt consideration to the written views and objections of all participants.
+The Standards Committee may use a public nomination process to populate the standard drafting team, or may use another method that results in a team that collectively has the necessary technical expertise and work process skills to meet the objectives of the project.
+In some situations, an ad hoc team may already be in place with the requisite expertise, competencies, and diversity of views that are necessary to refine the SAR and develop the standard and additional members may not be needed.
 The drafting team shall respond to all comments submitted during the public posting period.
-An effort to resolve all expressed objections shall be made and each objector shall be advised of the disposition of the objection and the reasons therefore.
-In addition, each objector shall be informed that an appeals procedure exists within the NERC standards process.
+An effort to resolve all expressed objections shall be made and each objector shall be informed that an appeals procedure exists within the NERC standards process.
+If the drafting team concludes that there isn't sufficient stakeholder support to continue to refine the SAR, the team may recommend that the Standards Committee direct curtailment of work on the SAR.

 While there is no established limit on the number of times a SAR may be posted for comment, the Standards Committee retains the right to reverse its prior decision and reject a SAR if it believes continued revisions are not productive.
-Once again, the Standards Committee shall notify the sponsor in writing of the rejection within ten days and the may initiate an appeal using the appeals procedure.
+Once again, the Standards Committee shall notify the sponsor in writing of the rejection within ten days and the sponsor may initiate an appeal using the appeals procedure.